 Rob and I were in Ojai, California this week and we were baking!
 No – not the “put a pie in the oven” kind of baking; rather, the “it’s too hot for humans” kind of baking – where you are sweating in embarrassing places you didn’t know could weep for themselves.
 OK, so perhaps I am overstating the heat just a tad, and I shouldn’t be complaining after escaping the “slap you in the face” oppressive heat of Arizona.
 But when you have been standing under the hot sun in a field knee deep in bushes for two hours waiting for the light to change, it brings out the little princess “where is my assistant with the umbrella?” side of any girl!

-Much like my apple pie smoothie and pumpkin pie smoothie, this scrumptious vegan, gluten free, dairy free, soy free, egg free smoothie really does taste like a delectable “maple pecan pie in a glass”.
+Much like my apple pie smoothie and pumpkin pie smoothie, this smoothie really does taste like a delectable “maple pecan pie in a glass”.
 Those of you with nut allergies, my profound apologies.
 There is just no nutty equivalent!
 In the spirit of replicating our perfect bite of snout-worthy pecan pie (or more accurately, pie worthy of stealing off other people’s plate), we only used 2 tablespoons of maple syrup to keep the sugar content down.
 I found this was just enough to bring out the natural sweetness in the bananas and take the edge off the pecans.
 But feel free to sweeten the deal.
 The pecan milk adds that hint of a nutty pastry flavour, and the cinnamon and vanilla perfect the blend.

-This vegan dairy free smoothie does every creamy bite of mum’s pecan pie justice, and hits the “B spot” for those of us not inclined to bake.
-This pecan smoothie is absolutely scrumptious.
-It is like a refreshing Summer chilled dessert in a glass.
-After all, who wants to bake in this heat?
-This is rich!
-But, I don’t think I will be needing to eat humble pie.
-I am going to proclaim that this is one of the best Vitamix recipes and blender recipes out there!
-YUMMO!
+This smoothie does every creamy bite of mum’s pecan pie justice, and hits the “B spot” for those of us not inclined to bake.
+And I don't think I 'll need to eat humble pie.